-As at 31 December 2019, the Group had financial assets at fair value through other comprehensive income amounting to KD 19,941,641.
-These financial assets are measured at fair value with the corresponding fair value change recognized in other comprehensive income.
-The valuation of the financial assets at fair value through other comprehensive income is inherently subjective - most predominantly for the level 3, since these are valued using inputs other than quoted prices in an active market.
+As at 31 December 2021, the Group had financial assets at fair value through other comprehensive income amounting to KD 27,333,161.
+These financial assets are measured at fair value with the corresponding fair value change recognized in consolidated statement of comprehensive income.
+The valuation of the financial assets at fair value through other comprehensive income is inherently subjective - most predominantly for the level 3 of fair value hierarchy, since these are valued using inputs other than quoted prices in an active market.
 Fair value can be subjective in nature and involve various assumptions regarding pricing factors.